boilerrobotics/rover-code/tutorial/README.md

 ## ROS 2 Basics

 This section will cover most of what you will need to set up a publisher and subscriber through ROS2.
 If you ever want additional information on what other things can be done with ROS or want to check some information, their documentation can be found [here](https://docs.ros.org/en/iron/Tutorials.html).
 The goal of this tutorial is to familiarize you with the fundamentals of ROS communication.
 This is primarily done by several "nodes" (essentially single pieces of independent code) sending and receiving messages.
-The simplest form this takes is a publisher and subscriber.
-One node will write a message to a specific topic (basically just a named place where the value will exist) and another node repeatedly checks that topic to see if anything has been sent.
-This kind of system is very useful for much of what we need for the rover.
-For example, one node can constantly publish the state of a joystick and another node can read this in and convert it to motor outputs.

 ### Creating a ROS 2 workspace